mirkobrombin/Universal-Post-Install/README.md

 - Deepin
 - Ubuntu
 - Debian (under development, not tested)

+## Custom configurations for UPI?
+On certain situations, it is useful to provide your **collaborators** with a tool for installing/removing/updating packages and performing various types of operations.
+UPI is an easy-to-use tool, if you're interested in creating a custom post-installation script, just fork the project and create your script in the **scripts** folder.
+At the moment I am working on a detailed **Wiki** where to step by step how to create a custom script.

 ## Your distribution is not supported?
 Ask for integration in the [Issues](https://github.com/mirkobrombin/Universal-Post-Install/issues) section.